Misson42/.github/README.md

 ## How is Puter further different from Microsoft, Apple & Linux?

 > Operating systems that exist today were designed to be distributed to the mass market, fast and in bulk.
-Each system is a cookie cut imprint leaving the user lost in the wind.
+Each system is a cookie cut template, leaving the user lost in the wind.
 Puter offers a different starting point.
 Puter caters to each user specifically.
 When a user installs Puters, a Base version is given, our designed algorithms will learn how each user behaves on their own systems, and alter systems to your individual needs.
 All personal data is then stored on your own PuterBooth that contains all the encryption and data protections services that have been designed by The Ark developers.
 The best part is that we use the same data protection services that you use.
 Open sourced, running independently, updated by paid network developers.

 # SPAZ